clojurephant/clojurephant/docs/faq.md

 ## How do I use Figwheel?

-[Figwheel Main](https://github.com/bhauman/lein-figwheel/tree/master/figwheel-main) is included by default, if you apply the `gradle-clojure.clojurescript` plugin.
+[Figwheel Main](https://github.com/bhauman/lein-figwheel/tree/master/figwheel-main) is included by default, if you apply the `dev.clojurephant.clojurescript` plugin.
 You'll automatically get Piggieback added to your nREPL to support CLJS repls and your `clojurescript.builds` configuration will be available in the REPL to let you start Figwheel.

 1. Start the REPL with `./gradlew clojureRepl` (or from your editor, if it supports Gradle).
 1. Connect to the REPL from your favorite editor (see the port in the output).
-1. Require the Figwheel helper ns: `(require '[gradle-clojure.tools.figwheel :as fw])`
+1. Require the Figwheel helper ns: `(require '[dev.clojurephant.tools.figwheel :as fw])`
 1. Start your Figwheel build: `(fw/start "dev")`
 1. Figwheel should open your browser when its ready to connect.